cosmos/cosmos-sdk/x/accounts/defaults/lockup/TUTORIAL.md

 ```

 :::infor
-*note: `start_time` is only needed for continous locking account init process.
+`start_time` is only needed for continous locking account init process.
 For the other two, you dont have to set it in.
 Error will returned if `start_time` is not provided when creating continous locking account*
 :::

 </br>